SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenor EPM MAM Consumer.md

 <!-- -->

-- **IP address/host**: The IP address is irrelevant because the driver uses multi-threaded serial communication.
+- **IP address/host**: The IP address is irrelevant because the connector uses multi-threaded serial communication.
 The field can be set to *127.0.0.1*.
-  - **IP port**: The port is irrelevant because the driver uses multi-threaded serial communication.
+  - **IP port**: The port is irrelevant because the connector uses multi-threaded serial communication.
 The field can be set to the default value *8935*.

 ## How to Use